kasbuunk/microservice/README.md

 `cp sample.env local.env` and change accordingly.

-In order to interate on this project, install the following:
+In order to iterate on this project, install the following:
 - `go` (>=1.17)
 - `golangci-lint`
 - `gqlgen`